nodejs/node/doc/api/vm.md

 > Stability: 1 - Experimental

+*This feature is only available with the `--experimental-vm-modules` command flag enabled.*

 The `vm.Module` class provides a low-level interface for using ECMAScript modules in VM contexts.
 It is the counterpart of the `vm.Script` class that closely mirrors [Source Text Module Record][]s as defined in the ECMAScript